-Which city is cheaper, Koh Tao or Bali?
+Which place is cheaper, Koh Tao or Bali?

 These are the overall average travel costs for the two destinations.